Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  C. Install git and/or GitHub desktop
  D. You will want to install Postman and WinSCP as well
  E. AbleCheckbook VS Pre-Build Event: copy $(ProjectDir)Support\* $(TargetDir)
- F. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE
- G. Install via NuGet: System.Text.Json (AbleCheckbook & AbleLicensing)
+ F. Install via NuGet: System.Text.Json (AbleCheckbook & AbleLicensing)
- H. Install via NuGet: PayPal .NET SDK (AbleCheckbook & AbleLicensing)
+ G. Install via NuGet: PayPal .NET SDK (AbleCheckbook & AbleLicensing)
- I. In AssemblyInfo.cs, if necessary, change to [assembly: AssemblyVersion("1.0.*")]
+ H. In AssemblyInfo.cs, if necessary, change to [assembly: AssemblyVersion("1.0.*")]
- J. Import AbleCheckbook.postman_collection.json into PostMan for sandboxing
+ I. Import AbleCheckbook.postman_collection.json into PostMan for sandboxing
- K. Options:Debug:General Uncheck "Step over propertes and operators" (Critical!)
+ J. Options:Debug:General Uncheck "Step over propertes and operators"

  Caveats...
  .
 If you are new to MS VS, see the notes at the end of this document .
-C# Bug: A DataGridView column called "Name" will instead apply to Form .
+VS C# Bug: A DataGridView column called "Name" will instead apply to Form .
 VS Gotcha: See comments at end of MainScreen.Reconciler/Support.cs .
-Run unit tests only in DEBUG mode, as there is some debug code to handle caveats
+Run unit tests only in DEBUG mode, as there is debug code to handle caveats .
+To avoid live web services (i.e. PayPal, as) always run in DEBUG mode .
+Debug Checkbook and WebServices in separate instances of VS on the same host .
+You will need to alter the port number on DEBUG_WebServiceUrl when you test

 Terminology...
  - New-Entry-Row refers to the "Insert Entry" row in the checkbook register